dbojan/howto/README.md

  - ('chntpw-140201.x86_64.xzm', https://sourceforge.net/projects/ikkiboot/files/porteus/)
  - ('change_windows_password.sh' https://github.com/dbojan/howto)

+### Preparing usb
  - If you use ventoy, copy 3 files to usb.
+  - If you get black screen use "grub 2" loading option
  - If you use rufus, create bootable iso from Porteus iso, and copy additional files to usb.
  - (If you copy files to porteus\modules folder, they should load automatically)

  - root password is toor, guest password is guest.

- - How to use, after booting pc from usb:
+### How to use, after booting pc from usb:

  - To open file manager: click on white icon (File Manager) in top left corner
  - (Windows partition should be auto-mounted.
 If not: click on 'Windows' icon on the left panel of file manager, to see windows files.)